-Release date: May 22, 2023
+Release date: Μαγ 22, 2023 Installation: Installing Percona Distribution for PostgreSQL

 Percona Distribution for PostgreSQL is a solution with the collection of tools from PostgreSQL community that are tested to work together and serve to assist you in deploying and managing PostgreSQL.
 The aim of Percona Distribution for PostgreSQL is to address the operational issues like High-Availability, Disaster Recovery, Security, Performance and Scalability and others that enterprises are facing.